Woman found dead in Belltown; Seattle police investigate stabbing

 Seattle police are investigating a stabbing in Belltown, according to the department’s Twitter feed.

-David Cuerpo, a spokesman for the Seattle Fire Department (SFD), said in an email Monday that crews arrived at the stabbing scene in the 2200 block of First Avenue and found a deceased woman.
+David Cuerpo, a spokesperson for the Seattle Fire Department (SFD), said in an email Monday that crews arrived at the stabbing scene in the 2200 block of First Avenue and found a deceased woman.
 He referred additional questions to police and the King County Medical Examiner’s Office.

 SFD’s online emergency-response log shows the address where crews responded just before 11 a.m.
 Monday belongs to the Lewiston Apartments, owned by the Plymouth Housing Group to provide low-income housing.
 SFD has responded to the building 57 times since January, the log shows.

-Note: This post will be updated as more information becomes available.
-Reporter Anna Patrick contributed to this story.